ChristopherDavisUCI/mathhomepage/content/research/index.md

 ---
 title: "Research"
-date: 2022-03-12
+date: 2023-12-09
 draft: false

 ---

-Most of the papers below have some connection to Witt vectors, but as of March 2022, I am making a concerted effort to branch out!

 Here is a link to my papers on [arXiv](http://arxiv.org/a/davis_c_2.html).

 ## Publications

+[On the cyclic homology of certain universal differential graded algebras](../papers/CyclicHom.pdf), with Julius Frank and Irakli Patchkoria.
+Submitted.
+Version of December 9, 2023.

 [On the de Rham-Witt complex over perfectoid rings](../papers/dRW-Perfectoid.pdf), with Irakli Patchkoria.
-To appear in International Mathematics Research Notices.
+Int.
+Math.
+Res.
+Not.
+2022, no. 18, 13897-13983.
 Version of March 21, 2021.

 [ On the p-typical de Rham-Witt complex over W(k)](../papers/separatedDRW.pdf).
 Alg.
 Number Th.
 13 (2019) 1597-1631.
 Version of April 21, 2019.